Arrin-KN1E/SDR-Band-Plans/README.md

 ## What Was Added in Latest Update

 This section lists the most recent additions to the bandplans.
-No distinction is given between what was added in the 'US' or 'International' bandplan, but the only named allocations they will likely share are satellites, VLF/ LF frequencies, and a few possibly popular stations.
+No distinction is given between what was added in the 'US' or 'International' bandplan, but the internation version does not include Milstar, EMWIN VHF Repeaters, 220MHz Command/ Telemetry, and WEFAX Stations out of the following list:

 *SNPP: TDRSS, Telemetry, Command (2067.27 MHz, 2247.5 MHz )
 NOAAs-15, 18, 19: CDA, Telemetry, Command (2247.5 MHz ,2026 MHz, 2247.5 MHz)